-Children 3 months to 17 years of age and weighing more than 33 kilograms (kg) who can swallow an intact capsule--200 mg once a day
+Children 3 months to 17 years of age and weighs more than 33 kilograms (kg) who can swallow an intact capsule—200 mg once a day.

-Children younger than 3 months of age or weighing less than 33 kg—Use and dose must be determined by your doctor.
+Children younger than 3 months of age or weighs less than 33 kg—Use and dose must be determined by your doctor.